Table of Contents

 • What will the team accomplish and what for?

-Understanding the clear and final answers to these questions is crucial for deadline management.
-Having no clear goal or end point makes the tasks confusing and deadlines optional.
+Understanding the clear and final answers to these questions is crucial when managing deadlines.
+Having no clear goal or endpoint makes the tasks confusing and deadlines optional.

 Tracking the project’s progress is important for its success